 If your project is deemed extensive, a Licensed General Contractor will be required to manage the project for Access and Standard level borrowers, and a Feasibility Analyst will have to verify the General Contractor license.

-We hope this helped you understand the importance of a Scope of Work in your construction project, and how to submit yours when working with us.
+We hope this helped you understand the importance of a Scope of Work in your house flipping business plan, and how to submit yours when working with us as a house flipping investor.
 If you have any questions regarding our process, reach out to your LendingHome Experience Manager.

 Disclaimer: The above is provided for informational purposes only and should not be considered tax, savings, financial, or legal advice.
 Please consult your tax advisor.
 All calculations and information shown here are for illustrative purposes only.
 All third parties listed above are for demonstration purposes only and are not affiliated with LendingHome.
 All views and opinions expressed in this post belong to the individuals referenced.
 NMLS ID: 1125207 Terms, Privacy & Disclosures.
 Copyright LendingHome Corporation 2019.